 The Capital Scholars Honors Program (CSHP), open to a small number of highly qualified college students, is a four-year baccalaureate experience combining an integrated core of honors-level, lower- and upper-division courses, UIS general education requirements, and any of the 20 undergraduate majors offered by UIS.
-Intermediate proficiency in American Sign Language (ASL) or a modern language other than English is another vital educational component for Honors students.
+In addition, students must demonstrate intermediate-level proficiency in a foreign language.
 The program provides academically well-prepared and motivated students a unique opportunity to develop creative thinking, problem-solving, and leadership skills through a high-quality educational experience based in the liberal arts.
 Focusing on the student's total growth in the personal, academic, social, and civic arenas, the Capital Scholars Honors Program features interdisciplinary and collaborative learning and is designed to develop student talents through small classes that encourage lively exchange between students and professors.
 Students learn actively, applying their skills to real community concerns.
-Problem solving and research skills are emphasized throughout the program.
+Problem-solving and research skills are emphasized throughout the four-year program.

-At the heart of the Capital Scholars Honors Program is an understanding that the problems facing today's world are complex, and often cannot be adequately understood or resolved from narrow disciplinary perspectives.
-Instead, a broad perspective and the application of knowledge from multiple disciplines are needed.
-For that reason, the program focuses on teaching and learning of interdisciplinary writing and research strategies.
-Development of leadership skills is also a major emphasis of the program.
-Honors courses not only incorporate the study of leadership, but there is also a curriculum-wide focus on collaborative learning.
+At the heart of the Capital Scholars Honors Program is an understanding that the problems facing today's world are complex, and often cannot be adequately understood or resolved from narrow disciplinary perspectives; instead, a broad perspective and the application of knowledge from multiple disciplines are needed.
+Thus, the program focuses on interdisciplinary teaching and learning.
+Leadership skills are equally important.
+Effective leaders learn their leadership skills, usually through trial and error.
+While not denying the experiential basis of good leadership, the Honors philosophy stresses that preparation for leadership should not be hit or miss, but should be a component of higher education for highly qualified students.
+Honors courses incorporate the study of leadership, and the curriculum-wide focus on collaborative learning emphasizes leadership as an integral aspect of collaboration.
 Skills learned in UIS Honors courses can be applied via numerous internship opportunities in community agencies and organizations.

 Admission is open to students who demonstrate high academic achievement and a potential for creativity and leadership.
-Students admitted to the Capital Scholars Honors Program are expected to have English proficiency, excellent written and oral communication skills, and a desire for a challenging intellectual experience in their college education.
+Students admitted to the Honors Program are expected to have excellent written and oral communication skills and a desire for a challenging intellectual experience in their college education.

-Students with these qualifications are selected based on an overall evaluation of the following: grade-point average, College Board or ACT score, class rank, personal and academic statement, and creative or leadership potential.
+Students with these qualifications are selected based on an overall evaluation of the following: class rank, grade-point average, College Board or ACT score, personal and academic statement, creative and leadership potential.
 A personal or telephone interview with a member of the admissions committee may also be a component of the selection process.

-To graduate from the Capital Scholars Honors Program at UIS, students must complete 120 hours of coursework, including the CSHP curriculum, UIS ECCE, general education, and other UIS graduation requirements, intermediate proficiency in ASL or a spoken language other than English, a major, and electives or a minor.
+To graduate from the Capital Scholars Honors Program at UIS, students must complete 120 hours of coursework, including the CSHP curriculum and other UIS graduation requirements, intermediate proficiency in a spoken foreign language, a major, electives or a minor.

 CAP 115 Interdisciplinary Writing 3 Hrs.

-CAP 250 Global Issues (ECCE: Special Topics on Global Issues) 3 Hrs.
+CAP 250 Special Topics in Global Issues 3 Hrs.

-*CAP141& 142 are waived for science majors who take and pass other science courses (such as BIO141 and CHE141).
+* CAP 141/142 is waived for science majors who take other science courses.